devlinjunker/template.hapi.rest/README.md

 How to use this template to create a quick HTTP REST server:

 1. Download and update dependencies
+2. Add new OpenAPI endpoint to `openapi.yaml`
+3. Add Unit tests in `src/controllers/` (Test Driven Development)
-2. Add Tests and Controller Files to `src/controllers/`
+4. Add Controller Files to `src/controllers/`
-  - For now, add reference to controller in `src/entry.js`
+  - For now, add reference to controller in `src/entry.js` (with other controllers)
-3. Run `npm run start-watch` to compile and run server + tests in watch mode
+5. Run `npm run start-watch` to compile and run server + tests in watch mode
-4. Navigate to http://localhost:3333/your_new_endpoint to make a request and see the response
+6. Navigate to http://localhost:3333/docs/swagger/index.html to see swagger-ui with your new endpoint

 ### Tests/Running